easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_NEXT_EVOLUTION_STRATEGY.md

 ---

-*Vision: Make Q-IDE the most loved, most productive IDE in the world.* ✨
+*Vision: Make Top Dog the most loved, most productive IDE in the world.* ✨